Amazon Music: Amazon Music tiers

 In addition to digital purchases, Amazon Music also serves streaming music.

+Music Free, a free ad-based service offering access to selected playlists and stations, with skip limits and shuffle playback.

-Music Prime, a service offering unlimited streaming of a limited music catalog has been available to Amazon Prime subscribers at no additional cost in several countries since mid 2014.
+Music Prime, a service offering unlimited streaming of a limited music catalog, has been available to Amazon Prime subscribers at no additional cost in several countries since mid-2014.

-Music Unlimited, a full-catalog streaming service has been available as an additional tier or as a standalone subscription since late 2016.
-Though in India, there is only one tier of Amazon Music available, known as the Amazon Prime Music and is provided to all the existing Prime members at no additional cost and gives access to the full catalog, including podcasts.
+Music Unlimited, a full-catalog streaming service, has been available as an additional tier or as a standalone subscription since late 2016; though, in India, there is only one tier of Amazon Music available, known as the Amazon Prime Music, and is provided to all the existing Prime members at no additional cost and gives access to the full catalog, including podcasts.

-Country Availability
+Country availability

-The availability of Amazon Music Services are as follow:
+The availability of Amazon Music Services is as follows:

 Supported platforms

 Amazon Music's streaming music catalog is accessible from the Amazon.com web player using HTML DRM extensions or from player apps for multiple platforms including macOS, iOS, Windows, Android, FireOS, Alexa devices, and some automobiles and smart TVs.
 Amazon's purchasable music catalog is accessible from the Amazon.com web site by searching for an artist or title name, or via a store embedded in many, but not all, of the player apps.
 To download purchased music, Amazon offers either the Amazon Music player (which runs on Windows 7 or later and Mac OS X 10.9 and later) or a zip file of MP3s downloaded from Amazon's web player.

 Amazon Music previously offered additional applications, such as one for Blackberry and one for Palm.
 These are no longer offered.
 Amazon also previously offered a separate app for Mac OS X and Windows, called the Amazon Music Downloader, which is no longer available.
 The downloader was purely for downloading purchased tracks, it did not offer music playback capabilities.

-In November 2018 it was announced that Amazon Music will be available on Android TV.
+In November 2018, it was announced that Amazon Music will be available on Android TV.

 In August 2019, Amazon Music got its first smartwatch app available on selected Garmin smartwatches.

 Partnerships

 On February 1, 2008, Pepsi introduced a Pepsi Stuff promotion in partnership with Amazon MP3.
 Customers can exchange points offered on 4 billion Pepsi bottles for, among other prizes, MP3 downloads from Warner, EMI, and Sony BMG (though not Universal).
 Rockstar Games' 2008 title Grand Theft Auto IV connects to Amazon MP3.
 Players can register on the Rockstar Games Social Club web site to receive e-mail outside the game containing a link to buy marked songs from Amazon MP3.
 Myspace has sold music from Amazon MP3 as part of its MySpace Music feature since September 2008.
 On June 24, 2021, Amazon announced its acquisition of Art19, a major podcast hosting and monetization platform.